Derick (footballer)

-Derick Fernando da Silva (born 16 May 2002), simply known as Derick ([ˈdɛɾik]), is a Brazilian footballer who plays for Santos as a central defender.
+Derick Fernando da Silva (born 16 May 2002), simply known as Derick ([ˈdɛɾik]), is a Brazilian footballer who plays as a central defender for Portuguese club Lusitânia.

 Club career

 Born in Santos, São Paulo, Derick joined Santos' youth setup in March 2015, from Sumaré.
 On 4 October 2018, he signed his first professional contract after agreeing to a three-year deal.

 On 8 September 2020, as starters Lucas Veríssimo and Luan Peres were suspended and immediate backup Luiz Felipe was injured, Derick was called up to the first team for a Série A match against Atlético Mineiro.
 He made his professional debut the following day, coming on as a second-half substitute for Madson in the 3–1 success at the Vila Belmiro.

 On 27 April 2021, Derick renewed his contract with Santos until March 2026.
+However, he spent that season and the following two years appearing almost exclusively with the under-20 squad.

+On 10 April 2023, Derick was loaned to Série C side Pouso Alegre until the end of the year.
+Upon returning, he was separated from the first team squad before rescinding his link with Santos on 9 September 2024.

+On 29 September 2024, Derick moved abroad for the first time in his career and joined Portuguese side Lusitânia.

 International career

 Derick was called up to Brazil under-15s for the 2017 Nike Friendlies, playing in all three matches of the competition.
 During the 2018 season, he represented the under-17 squad in the Montaigu Tournament and in the Nike Friendlies.